NuGet/docs.microsoft.com-nuget/docs/consume-packages/Overview-and-Workflow.md

 ![Flow of restoring NuGet packages by cloning a repository and using either a restore command](media/Overview-02-RestoreFlow.png)

 [Package Restore](../consume-packages/package-restore.md) uses the information in the project file or `packages.config` to reinstall all dependencies.
 Note that there are differences in the process involved, as described in [Dependency Resolution](../consume-packages/dependency-resolution.md).
+Also, the diagram above does not show a restore command for the Package Manager Console because you're with the Console you're already in the context of Visual Studio, which typically restores packages automatically and provides the solution-level command as shown.

 Occasionally it's necessary to reinstall packages that are already included in a project, which may also reinstall dependencies.
 This is easy to do using the `nuget reinstall` command or the NuGet Package Manager Console.
 For details, see [Reinstalling and Updating Packages](../consume-packages/reinstalling-and-updating-packages.md).